 Exclusion and Disinfection

 We then proceeded to exclude the deck space.
-We do this by installing a strong and durable galvanized steel mesh along the opening of the deck to prevent animals from crawling inside.
+We do this by installing a strong and durable galvanized steel mesh along with the opening of the deck to prevent animals from crawling inside.
 We also installed two raccoon one-way-doors- one for adult raccoons and one for babies.
 These special doors are designed and built to allow wildlife to pass through when exiting the excluded area, but not be able to re-enter.
 In this particular case we were not fully certain that there were no babies on the property so, to be safe we installed a baby door- just in case.
 These doors remain in place for a few days to allow the animals enough time to exit.
 They will then be removed and patched with mesh.

-As an extra precaution, we also installed mesh along two basement windows to discourage wildlife from attempting to use the gap as an entrance to underneath the deck.
+As an extra precaution, we also installed mesh along two basement windows to discourage wildlife from attempting to use the gap as an entrance underneath the deck.

 Raccoons can be a real nuisance when they move into a property.
-They can be destructive, invade enclosed spaces such at attics and sheds, and may use your yard as their personal toilet.
+They can be destructive, invade enclosed spaces such as attics and sheds, and may use your yard as their personal toilet.
 Leaving a yard untreated will incite other animals to move in.
 Wildlife will often be attracted to various odours and their curiosity will often lead them to new living quarters.

 It is imperative that yards be clean of animal feces and that steps are taken to move the raccoons along.
 Installing exclusion mesh around areas that are prone to animal invasion is a sure way to keep them out.

 All our exclusion installations are backed with a 2-year warranty.
 If any of our work is damaged or removed by wild animals, we will return to repair or replace it.